AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics

-Now, we have the task to generate a 3D scene that uses the scene graph to locate the objects and the humans performing the given action.
-This 3D scene synthesis is made using a retrieval mechanism, with which we collect object shapes and SIMPL-X body models~\cite{pavlakos2019expressive} from a given 3D shape database.
-This process is outlined in Fig.~\ref{fig:spatial_critic} illustrates the pipeline of spatial assembly.
-First, we train a diffusion model parameterized by $\theta$ to predict 8-parameterized 3D layouts $L=\{l_1, l_2, ..., l_n\}$ for graph nodes, where $n$ is the number of object instances within the scene, and the $j$-th layout $l_j=\{t_j, s_j, r_j\}$ is parameterized by 8 values defining a translation $t\in \mathcal{R}^3$, a per-axis size $s\in \mathcal{R}^3$, and a rotation represented as $cos(r)$ and $sin(r)$.
+Fig.~\ref{fig:spatial_critic} illustrates the pipeline of spatial assembly.
+First, we train a diffusion model parameterized by $\theta$ to predict the 3D layouts $L=\{l_1, l_2, ..., l_n\}$ of the graph nodes, where $n$ is the number of object instances within the scene.
+The $j$-th layout $l_j=\{t_j, s_j, r_j\}$ is parameterized by 8 values defining a translation $t\in \mathcal{R}^3$, a per-axis size $s\in \mathcal{R}^3$, and a rotation represented as $cos(r)$ and $sin(r)$.
 This denoiser network is also a graph Transformer, sharing the same architecture with model $\phi$ without sharing any weights.
-It is trained to represent the conditional distribution $p_\theta(S|G, V)=p_\theta(L|G)$.
+It is trained to represent the conditional distribution $p_\theta(S|G)=p_\theta(L|G)$.
 Model $\theta$ is optimized by minimizing the Mean Squared Error (MSE) between ground truth and predicted layouts, formulated as,

-Then, textured 3D mesh models are retrieved from the 3D-FUTURE~\cite{fu20213d2} database according to the estimated object attributes including category, feature and size, \ie $(c,f,s)$.
+Then, textured 3D mesh models are retrieved from the 3D-FUTURE~\cite{fu20213d2} database according to the estimated object attributes including category, feature and size, i.e., $(c,f,s)$.
 The retrieval process starts with filtering by object categories, and sorting by feature cosine similarities.
 After selecting top-K textured 3D models, these selected models are sorted again by size.
 This way, the model with the most similar geometries and appearances can be retrieved.

-Meanwhile, 3D humans are retrieved using contact object category $c$ and human action $a$, from a collection of SMPL-X body models~\cite{pavlakos2019expressive} with static poses from RenderPeople scans \cite{patel2021agora}.
-Specifically, there are five contact human bodies: sitting with hands at sides, sitting with arms on table, lying down with hands crossed behind head, half lying, and standing and touching objects in front.
-Retrieved human body models $h_i^C$ are thus associated to their \textit{contact object} $o_i^C$ (the apex $C$ stands for ``contact'').
-As a result, 3D scenes can be generated by fitting the object to the layouts.
+Meanwhile, 3D humans are retrieved using contact object category $c$ and human action $a$, from a collection of SMPL-X body models~\cite{pavlakos2019expressive} with poses from RenderPeople scans \cite{patel2021agora}.
+There are five contact human bodies: sitting with hands at sides, sitting with arms on table, lying down with hands crossed behind head, half lying, and standing while touching objects in front.
+Retrieved human body models $h_i^C$ are associated to their \textit{contact object} $o_i^C$ (the apex $C$ stands for ``contact'').
+Eventually, 3D scenes are derived by fitting the object to the layouts.
 For visualization purposes only, we optionally populate the scenes with human body models.